 I pretty much repeated the same process for tracing the back (pressing my finger on the edge of the rattan area.)
 The front of the rattan was wider than the back.
 The good news is that once you have your template cut out of posterboard, you can go right to cutting the fabric and batting, instead of cutting a cardboard backer.
 I used two layers of batting for extra cushion.
 But, I could have used more.

 Cut your fabric about an inch wider than your template on all sides.
 Trace and cut your 2 + layers of batting to the exact size of your template.

 Now you are ready to put your fabric and batting on the chair.
 I laid my chair down on its back so I could work with gravity holding down the fabric and batting.
-Starting in a corner, gently fold the excess fabric around the batting and lay your nail head trim on the edge of the fabric.
+Starting in a corner, gently fold the excess fabric around the batting and lay your nailhead trim on the edge of the fabric.
 Use your rubber mallet to hammer in the first nail into the first hole in the trim.
 Continue along slightly bending your trim to match the curves on your chair.

 When you reach a corner, you will need to cut your trim.
 If you can’t end with a nail hole at the corner, you will want to cut your trim at a hole and add a nail or two next to the hole to finish at the corner.
-This will insure that you don’t have the excess trim popping up or catching on anything.
+This will ensure that you don’t have the excess trim popping up or catching on anything.
 Then I cut two extra nail head bumps off my trim so that I could start with a hole again.

 Now the moment you have all been waiting for.
 Time to re-attach your seat cushion to the chair.
 Lay your cushion back in place, and locate the four mounting screw holes underneath.
 Use your cordless drill (highly recommended over the screwdriver) to screw in the mounting screws.